losuch/fc-order/README.md

 ### SQLC

 SQLC is a code generation tool for writing SQL queries in Go.
 It is designed to replace many of the "ORM" style libraries and provide a much simpler and more performant interface to your database of choice.
 The sqlc.yaml contains the configuration for the sqlc tool.

+### gRPC

+Use the evans tool to interact with the gRPC server.

+`$ evans -r repl --host localhost --port 9090`